keerthanmahesh/Memebook/README.md

 ## Implementation
  - The freely available [Meme Maker API](https://mememaker.github.io/API/) is used to display the _memes_ in a clickable `Recycler View`.
+ - On scrolling to the bottom, the controller loads more memes, that are auto appended to the `Recycler View`, the API provides basic pagination routes to help with this.
+ - On selecting a meme, the app navigates to a detail page, with two `TextView` fields, top and bottom texts.
+ - The user can edit both the fields to put _WHATEVER TEXT_ they desire.
+ - On clicking the Render Button, the top and bottom texts are displayed on the image to present a preview of the edited _meme_.
+ - On clicking the Save button, the text be burned-in on the image and the edited image is saved _locally_.
+ - On clicking the Share button the app opens a share modal to open the image in supported apps.
+ - The app is able to open the saved list of memes created using this app, edit its text, re-save and re-share it.